OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-27.md

 ## Acts 27:1

-Now when it was decided that we would sail for Italy,
-they proceeded to turn Paul and some other prisoners over to a centurion of the Augustan cohort named Julius.
+When it was determined that we should sail for Italy, Paul and some other prisoners were handed over to a centurion named Julius, who was part of the Augustan cohort.

 ## Acts 27:2

-And we boarded an Adramyttian ship that was about to sail to the regions along the coast of Asia,
-and put out to sea, accompanied by Aristarchus, a Macedonian of Thessalonica.
+We embarked on a ship from Adramyttium that was set to sail to the ports along the coast of Asia, and we set out to sea, accompanied by Aristarchus, a Macedonian from Thessalonica.

 ## Acts 27:3

-The next day we put in at Sidon; and Julius treated Paul with consideration
-and allowed him to go to his friends and receive care.
+The following day we arrived at Sidon; and Julius, showing kindness to Paul, allowed him to visit his friends to receive care.

 ## Acts 27:4

-From there we put out to sea and sailed under the shelter of Cyprus, because the winds were contrary.
+From there we set sail again and travelled under the shelter of Cyprus, as the winds were against us.

 ## Acts 27:5

-When we had sailed through the sea along the coast of Cilicia and Pamphylia,
-we landed at Myra in Lycia.
+After sailing across the sea along the coasts of Cilicia and Pamphylia, we arrived at Myra in Lycia.

 ## Acts 27:6

-There the centurion found an Alexandrian ship sailing for Italy, and he put us aboard it.
+There the centurion found an Alexandrian ship bound for Italy and transferred us onto it.

 ## Acts 27:7

-When we had sailed slowly for a good many days, and with difficulty had arrived off Cnidus,
-since the wind did not permit us to go farther, we sailed under the shelter of Crete, off Salmone;
+We made slow progress for many days and with difficulty reached a point off Cnidus.
+When the wind did not permit us to continue, we sailed under the shelter of Crete, off Salmone.

 ## Acts 27:8

-and after sailing along it with difficulty, we came to a place called Fair Havens,
-near which was the city of Lasea.
+With difficulty, we sailed along the coast and came to a place called Fair Havens, near the city of Lasea.

 ---

 ## Acts 27:9

-When considerable time had passed and the voyage was now dangerous,
-since even the fast was already over, Paul repeatedly warned them,
+After much time had been lost and sailing had become hazardous, as it was now past the Day of Atonement, Paul began to warn them,

 ## Acts 27:10

-and said to them,
-“Men, I perceive that the voyage is going to certainly be with damage and great loss,
-not only of the cargo and the ship, but also of our lives.”
+“Men, I perceive that this voyage will result in damage and great loss, not only to the cargo and the ship, but also to our lives.”

 ## Acts 27:11

-But the centurion was more persuaded by the pilot and the captain of the ship than by what was being said by Paul.
+However, the centurion was more convinced by the pilot and the owner of the ship than by what Paul had said.

 ## Acts 27:12

-Since the harbour was not suitable for wintering, the majority reached a decision to put out to sea from there,
-if somehow they could reach Phoenix, a harbour of Crete facing southwest and northwest, and spend the winter there.
+Since the harbour was unsuitable for wintering, the majority decided to set sail, hoping to reach Phoenix, a harbour in Crete facing southwest and northwest, to spend the winter there.

 ---

 ## Acts 27:13

-When a moderate south wind came up, thinking that they had attained their purpose,
-they weighed anchor and began sailing along Crete, closer to shore.
+When a gentle south wind began to blow, they thought they had obtained their goal, so they weighed anchor and sailed along Crete, close to the shore.

 ## Acts 27:14

-But before very long a violent wind, called Euraquilo, rushed down from the land;
+But shortly afterwards, a fierce wind called the Northeaster swept down from the island.

 ## Acts 27:15

-and when the ship was caught in it and could not head into the wind, we gave up and let it be driven along.
+The ship was caught by the storm and unable to head into the wind, so we gave way to it and were driven along.

 ## Acts 27:16

-Running under the shelter of a small island called Cauda,
-we were able to get the ship’s boat under control only with difficulty.
+As we passed under the shelter of a small island called Cauda, we were barely able to secure the ship’s boat.

 ## Acts 27:17

-After they had hoisted it up, they used supporting cables in undergirding the ship;
-and fearing that they might run aground on the shallows of Syrtis,
-they let down the sea anchor and let themselves be driven along in this way.
+After hoisting it aboard, they used ropes to undergird the ship.
+Fearing they might run aground on the sandbars of Syrtis, they lowered the sea anchor and let the ship be driven along.

 ## Acts 27:18

-The next day as we were being violently tossed by the storm, they began to jettison the cargo;
+The next day, as we were being violently tossed by the storm, they began to throw the cargo overboard.

 ## Acts 27:19

-and on the third day they threw the ship’s tackle overboard with their own hands.
+On the third day, they threw the ship’s tackle overboard with their own hands.

 ## Acts 27:20

-Since neither sun nor stars appeared for many days, and no small storm was assailing us,
-from then on all hope of our being saved was gradually abandoned.
+When neither sun nor stars appeared for many days and the storm continued raging, we finally lost all hope of being saved.

 ---

 ## Acts 27:21

-When many had gone without food for a long time,
-Paul stood among them and said,
-“Men, you should have followed my advice and not have set sail from Crete,
-and thereby spared yourselves this damage and loss.
+After they had gone a long time without food, Paul stood up among them and said, “Men, you should have followed my advice not to sail from Crete; then you would have avoided this damage and loss.

 ## Acts 27:22

-And yet now I urge you to keep up your courage,
+But now I urge you to keep up your courage, because not one of you will be lost; only the ship will be destroyed.
-for there will be no loss of life among you, but only of the ship.

 ## Acts 27:23

-For this very night an angel of the God to whom I belong, whom I also serve, came to me,
+Last night an angel of the God to whom I belong and whom I serve stood beside me

 ## Acts 27:24

-saying, ‘Do not be afraid, Paul; you must stand before Caesar;
-and behold, God has graciously granted you all those who are sailing with you.’
+and said, ‘Do not be afraid, Paul.
+You must stand trial before Caesar, and God has graciously given you the lives of all who sail with you.’

 ## Acts 27:25

-Therefore, keep up your courage, men, for I believe God that it will turn out exactly as I have been told.
+So keep up your courage, men, for I have faith in God that it will happen just as he told me.

 ## Acts 27:26

-But we must run aground on a certain island.”
+Nevertheless, we must run aground on some island.”

 ---

 ## Acts 27:27

-But when the fourteenth night came, as we were being driven about in the Adriatic Sea,
-about midnight the sailors began to suspect that they were approaching some land.
+On the fourteenth night, as we were being driven across the Adriatic Sea, about midnight the sailors sensed they were approaching land.

 ## Acts 27:28

-They took soundings and found it to be twenty fathoms;
-and a little farther on they took another sounding and found it to be fifteen fathoms.
+They took soundings and found the water to be twenty fathoms deep.
+A short time later, they took soundings again and found it was fifteen fathoms deep.

 ## Acts 27:29

-And fearing that we might run aground somewhere on the rocks,
-they cast four anchors from the stern and prayed for daybreak.
+Fearing that we might run aground on the rocks, they dropped four anchors from the stern and prayed for daylight.

 ## Acts 27:30

-But as the sailors were trying to escape from the ship
-and had let down the ship’s boat into the sea on the pretense that they were going to lay out anchors from the bow,
+The sailors attempted to escape from the ship and had lowered the ship’s boat into the sea, pretending they were going to lay out anchors from the bow.

 ## Acts 27:31

-Paul said to the centurion and the soldiers,
-“Unless these men remain on the ship, you yourselves cannot be saved.”
+Then Paul said to the centurion and the soldiers, “Unless these men stay with the ship, you cannot be saved.”

 ## Acts 27:32

-Then the soldiers cut away the ropes of the ship’s boat and let it drift away.
+So the soldiers cut the ropes that held the ship’s boat and let it drift away.

 ---

 ## Acts 27:33

-Until the day was about to dawn, Paul kept encouraging them all to take some food, saying,
-“Today is the fourteenth day that you have been constantly watching and going without eating, having taken nothing.
+Just before dawn, Paul urged them all to eat.
+“For the last fourteen days,” he said, “you have been in constant suspense and have gone without food—you haven’t eaten anything.

 ## Acts 27:34

-Therefore, I encourage you to take some food, for this is for your survival,
-for not a hair from the head of any of you will perish.”
+Now I urge you to take some food.
+You need it to survive.
+Not one of you will lose a single hair from his head.”

 ## Acts 27:35

-Having said this, he took bread and gave thanks to God in the presence of them all,
-and he broke it and began to eat.
+After he said this, he took some bread and gave thanks to God in front of them all.
+Then he broke it and began to eat.

 ## Acts 27:36

-All of them were encouraged and they themselves also took food.
+They were all encouraged and took some food themselves.

 ## Acts 27:37

-We were 276 people on the ship in all.
+Altogether there were 276 of us on board.

 ## Acts 27:38

-When they had eaten enough, they began lightening the ship by throwing the wheat out into the sea.
+When they had eaten as much as they wanted, they lightened the ship by throwing the wheat into the sea.

 ---

 ## Acts 27:39

-Now when day came, they could not recognise the land;
-but they did notice a bay with a beach, and they resolved to run the ship ashore there if they could.
+When daylight came, they did not recognise the land, but they saw a bay with a sandy beach, where they decided to run the ship aground if they could.

 ## Acts 27:40

-And casting off the anchors, they left them in the sea,
-while at the same time they loosened the ropes of the rudders;
-and hoisting the foresail to the wind, they headed for the beach.
+Casting off the anchors, they left them in the sea and at the same time untied the ropes that held the rudders.
+Then they hoisted the foresail to the wind and made for the beach.

 ## Acts 27:41

-But they struck a reef where two seas met, and they ran the ship aground;
-and the bow stuck firmly and remained immovable,
-but the stern began to break up by the force of the waves.
+But the ship struck a sandbar and ran aground.
+The bow stuck fast and would not move, and the stern was broken to pieces by the pounding of the surf.

 ## Acts 27:42

-Now the soldiers’ plan was to kill the prisoners,
-so that none of them would swim away and escape;
+The soldiers planned to kill the prisoners to prevent any of them from swimming away and escaping.

 ## Acts 27:43

-but the centurion, wanting to bring Paul safely through, kept them from carrying out their plan,
-and he ordered that those who could swim were to jump overboard first and get to land,
+But the centurion, wanting to save Paul’s life, prevented them from carrying out their plan.
+He ordered those who could swim to jump overboard first and get to land.

 ## Acts 27:44

-and the rest were to follow, some on planks, and others on various things from the ship.
+The rest were to follow, some on planks and others on pieces of the ship.
+In this way, everyone reached land safely.
-And so it happened that they all were brought safely to land.